brimdata/grafana-zed-datasource/README.md

 As we see, there's now a separate column in the CSV file for each category of fuel and each row of measurements appears with a single, shared date stamp.
-We'll create a separate pool and once again transform the date stamp to a Zed `time` field as we load it into our lake.
+We'll create another pool and once again transform the date stamp to a field of Zed's `time` type as we load it into our lake.

 ```
 $ zed create prices2